wizeline/academy-data-bootcamp-selection-challenge/README.md

 ## Technical Challenge Part 2 - Practical Applications

-For the second part of the challenge, we would like you to fork **[this](https://github.com/wizeline/academy-data-bootcamp-selection-challenge)** repository.
-This will help us get an understanding of your problem solving skills, no matter which technology stack is used.
+For the second part of the challenge, we would like you to fork **[this repository](https://github.com/wizeline/academy-data-bootcamp-selection-challenge)**, read the rest of the instructions labeled "Exploratory Analysis," and solve the questions listed at the end of the statement.
+This challenge will help us understand your problem-solving skills.

 ### Important notes:

-- We expect this part of the challenge to take around **3 hours** to complete.
+- We expect this part of the challenge to take about **3 hours** to complete.
-- There is no specific time limitations, so you can go at your own pace, **but please make sure to submit it within three days of registration!**
+- There are no specific time limitations, so you can go at your own pace, **but please make sure to submit it within three days of registration!**
-- Once you have completed this part of the challenge, please fill out the **Google Form** that is mentioned at the bottom of this page with your forked repository.
+- Once you have completed this part of the challenge, please fill out the **Google Form** mentioned at the end of this page.

 # Exploratory Analysis